Braves beat Nationals 2-1 behind Anderson’s strong outing

-WASHINGTON (AP) — Rookie Ian Anderson allowed one hit over seven scoreless innings and the NL East-leading Atlanta Braves held on to beat the Washington Nationals 2-1 on Saturday night after closer Mark Melancon escaped a bases-loaded jam in the ninth.
+Anderson allowed one hit over seven scoreless innings and the NL East-leading Braves held on to beat the Washington Nationals 2-1 on Saturday night after closer Mark Melancon escaped a bases-loaded jam in the ninth.

 In his fourth career start, Anderson (3-0) allowed his only hit when Asdrúbal Cabrera put a bunt down the third baseline.
-Anderson had a season-high nine strikeouts, allowed three walks and retired the final 12 batters he faced.
+Anderson had a season-high nine strikeouts, allowed three walks and retired the last 12 batters he faced and 18 of the final 19.

+“I wasn’t entirely happy giving up three walks in the first three innings, “Anderson said after pitching a season-high innings for Braves starters.

+Anderson is the second pitcher over the last 120 years to allow one hit or less in two starts of at least six innings in his first four appearances.
+The 22-year-old right-hander also allowed one hit against the Mets in his debut on Aug.
+26.

 Melancon earned his 10th save in 11 chances, getting Victor Robles to pop out to right field with the bases loaded.